LorenzoPizzuto/LorenzoPizzuto/README.md

 # 🌍 About Me:
 Hi, I'm Lorenzo, an App Innovator and Business Strategist from the Apple Developer Academy.
 My passion is transforming complex ideas into concrete and impactful products.
-Specializing in SwiftUI, I am interested in every phase of development: from design to monetization.
+Specializing in SwiftUI, I am interested in every phase of development: from code to monetization.
 I am a quick learner and believe in creating value through technology.

 ## 🌐 Socials: